SoundHound AI (NASDAQ:SOUN) Hits New 1-Year High at $10.25

-A number of research analysts have recently issued reports on SOUN shares.
-LADENBURG THALM/SH SH began coverage on shares of SoundHound AI in a research report on Tuesday, January 30th.
-They issued a “buy” rating and a $4.00 price target on the stock.
-Northland Securities restated a “market perform” rating on shares of SoundHound AI in a research report on Wednesday, February 28th.
-Cantor Fitzgerald boosted their price target on shares of SoundHound AI from $3.60 to $5.80 and gave the stock an “overweight” rating in a research report on Friday, March 1st.
-Wedbush boosted their price target on shares of SoundHound AI from $5.00 to $9.00 and gave the stock an “outperform” rating in a research report on Friday, March 1st.
-Finally, HC Wainwright boosted their price target on shares of SoundHound AI from $5.00 to $7.00 and gave the stock a “buy” rating in a research report on Monday, March 4th.
-One investment analyst has rated the stock with a hold rating and five have issued a buy rating to the company.
-According to data from MarketBeat, SoundHound AI presently has an average rating of “Moderate Buy” and an average target price of $6.66.
+A number of research analysts recently commented on SOUN shares.
+DA Davidson raised their price target on SoundHound AI from $5.00 to $7.50 and gave the stock a “buy” rating in a research report on Friday, March 1st.
+Wedbush lifted their target price on SoundHound AI from $5.00 to $9.00 and gave the company an “outperform” rating in a research report on Friday, March 1st.
+LADENBURG THALM/SH SH assumed coverage on SoundHound AI in a research report on Tuesday, January 30th.
+They issued a “buy” rating and a $4.00 target price on the stock.
+Cantor Fitzgerald lifted their price target on SoundHound AI from $3.60 to $5.80 and gave the company an “overweight” rating in a research note on Friday, March 1st.
+Finally, Northland Securities reissued a “market perform” rating on shares of SoundHound AI in a research note on Wednesday, February 28th.
+One analyst has rated the stock with a hold rating and five have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, SoundHound AI has an average rating of “Moderate Buy” and an average target price of $6.66.

-SoundHound AI (NASDAQ:SOUN – Get Free Report) last posted its earnings results on Thursday, February 29th.
-The company reported ($0.06) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.05) by ($0.01).
-The business had revenue of $17.10 million during the quarter, compared to analyst estimates of $17.75 million.
-SoundHound AI had a negative net margin of 188.57% and a negative return on equity of 1,955.68%.
-SoundHound AI’s revenue was up 80.0% compared to the same quarter last year.
-During the same quarter last year, the firm earned ($0.15) earnings per share.
-On average, analysts predict that SoundHound AI, Inc. will post -0.29 EPS for the current fiscal year.
+SoundHound AI (NASDAQ:SOUN – Get Free Report) last issued its earnings results on Thursday, February 29th.
+The company reported ($0.06) EPS for the quarter, missing the consensus estimate of ($0.05) by ($0.01).
+The company had revenue of $17.10 million during the quarter, compared to the consensus estimate of $17.75 million.
+SoundHound AI had a negative return on equity of 1,955.68% and a negative net margin of 188.57%.
+The firm’s revenue for the quarter was up 80.0% compared to the same quarter last year.
+During the same quarter in the prior year, the business earned ($0.15) EPS.
+On average, equities research analysts predict that SoundHound AI, Inc. will post -0.29 EPS for the current fiscal year.

-In related news, COO Michael Zagorsek sold 24,609 shares of the business’s stock in a transaction on Friday, December 15th.
-The shares were sold at an average price of $2.20, for a total transaction of $54,139.80.
-Following the transaction, the chief operating officer now owns 795,495 shares of the company’s stock, valued at $1,750,089.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-In other SoundHound AI news, Director Eric R. Ball sold 50,000 shares of the business’s stock in a transaction on Monday, February 26th.
+In other news, CEO Keyvan Mohajer sold 70,098 shares of SoundHound AI stock in a transaction that occurred on Friday, December 15th.
+The stock was sold at an average price of $2.20, for a total value of $154,215.60.
+Following the sale, the chief executive officer now directly owns 1,326,639 shares in the company, valued at approximately $2,918,605.80.
+The sale was disclosed in a filing with the SEC, which is available through this link.
+In related news, CEO Keyvan Mohajer sold 70,098 shares of SoundHound AI stock in a transaction that occurred on Friday, December 15th.
+The stock was sold at an average price of $2.20, for a total transaction of $154,215.60.
+Following the sale, the chief executive officer now directly owns 1,326,639 shares in the company, valued at $2,918,605.80.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, Director Eric R. Ball sold 50,000 shares of SoundHound AI stock in a transaction that occurred on Monday, February 26th.
 The shares were sold at an average price of $5.00, for a total value of $250,000.00.
-Following the sale, the director now owns 530,250 shares of the company’s stock, valued at approximately $2,651,250.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Also, COO Michael Zagorsek sold 24,609 shares of the business’s stock in a transaction on Friday, December 15th.
-The shares were sold at an average price of $2.20, for a total transaction of $54,139.80.
-Following the completion of the sale, the chief operating officer now directly owns 795,495 shares in the company, valued at approximately $1,750,089.
+Following the sale, the director now owns 530,250 shares in the company, valued at $2,651,250.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 347,448 shares of company stock valued at $1,073,608.
-21.30% of the stock is owned by company insiders.
+In the last three months, insiders have sold 347,448 shares of company stock valued at $1,073,608.
+Corporate insiders own 21.30% of the company’s stock.

 Institutional Investors Weigh In On SoundHound AI